bittelc/Demographic-Based-Arrest-Rates/README.md

 - you may either edit this file (README.md) directly, and append any potential references to the "References for Data" section.
 This requires little-to-no development experience
 - you may submit a pull request, crafting the database schema with relevant columnization or configuring a high-availability cloud-based MySQL database.

+I have received 150 GB of data from the Department of Justice.
+However, that data is not currently in a database anywhere, because:

+1. They were only able to send it in the form of a CD.
+The process for extracting data from a CD into a db is time consuming.
+2. This project is not yet able to purchase a production database which can hold the data.
+For help on this issue, read _Fund Us_ section of README

 ##### Graphical Prettification

 This page will feature many JavaScript-based graphs throughout, and furthermore, are the primary objectives of this repository.
 A lead developer, preferably with experience creating graphs, is in high demand!